hyperledger/firefly-fir/text/0012-namespace-isolation.md

 If a namespace does not have active plugins of the type(s) needed for a particular request, it will reject with HTTP 400.

-If the namespace has a `remoteName` configured, it will be substituted in before calling out to the plugin.
+For plugin calls that include a namespace (data exchange, or blockchain batches in network version 1), if the namespace has a `remoteName` configured, it will be substituted instead of the local namespace when the data is written out via the plugin.

 ## Event Routing (Inbound)

-If the namespace has a `remoteName` configured, the event manager will substitute in the local `name` before processing the event.
+Plugins will map all events to the correct orchestrator/event manager to handle them, based on the namespace and other information in the event.

 If an event cannot be mapped to a known namespace, it will be ignored.